graygnuorg/sargon/README.md

   Names listed in this attribute are case-insensitive.
 The `CAP_` prefix is optional.

+* `sargonNotBefore`

+  A timestamp in the form `yyyymmddHHMMSSZ` that provides a start date/time for when this entry will be valid.
+Notice, that the timestamp must be in UTC.

+* `sargonNotAfter`

+  A timestamp in the form `yyyymmddHHMMSSZ` that provides an expiration date/time after which this entry ceases to be valid.
+Notice, that the timestamp must be in UTC.

-To determin privileges of the requesting user, *sargon* uses the following
+To determine privileges of the requesting user, *sargon* uses the following
 algorithm:

 1. Create LDAP filter with the user name and the names of the groups the